 Speaker, National Consumer Law Center Annual Litigation Conference, 2017, 2021 and 2022

-Speaker, National Association of Consumer Advocates Webinars, 2017 & 2021
+Speaker, National Association of Consumer Advocates Webinars, 2017, 2021 and 2023

 Speaker, Washington State Association for Justice Consumer Law Intensive, 2015